DEX liquidity provision: LP tokens and impermanent loss

 Depositing into a liquidity pool

 Liquidity provision consists of depositing two assets into a smart contract in exchange for LP tokens that represent the proportional share in the pool.
 On withdrawing the liquidity, the provider recovers the assets in the proportion corresponding to the relative price of each at that moment.
-The tax question is whether the deposit of the assets and the receipt of the LP tokens constitute a barter —assets given up in exchange for LP tokens, with a gain or loss at the moment— or a deposit operation with no tax effect until withdrawal.
+The tax question is whether the deposit of the assets and the receipt of the LP tokens are a barter —assets given up in exchange for LP tokens, with a gain or loss at the moment— or a deposit operation with no tax effect until withdrawal.

 The analysis: what the doctrine resolves and what it leaves open